SethHWeidman/odsc_east_2025_grpo_llama/README.md

 * After adding the LoRa adapters, and training them in Google Colab (including lots of tips on how to do this, see below), the model gets **92** out of 100 answers correct!

-## (WIP) Learnings
+## Learnings related to getting the training to work

-There were two entirely different kinds of learnings: around the reward functions, the coding environment.
+There were two entirely different kinds of learnings: around the reward functions, and the coding environment.
+The coding environment learnings are encapsulated in a set of helper functions that are mostly in the `2-ODSC_East_2025_GRPO_on_Llama-Training.ipynb` notebook.

 ### Reward functions